hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 #### Courses

 - **(Summer 1) [15-150 Principles of Functional Programming](http://www.cs.cmu.edu/~15150/)**
+  - Teaches Standard ML and some core concepts in functional programming.
+Way too fast-paced since it was only six weeks (they changed it to be 12 weeks in summer 2021).
+Some ideas are somewhat cool, but too novel for me to be sufficiently comprehended in that short of a time (e.g. continuations/lazy evaluations).
-  - Didn't particularly enjoy learning SML.
+  - On top of the concept itself, I also didn't particularly enjoy learning SML and was often confused by it.
 How painful this class turned out to be (plus various other reasons) kind of discouraged me from transferring to SCS.
-  - Way too fast-paced since it was only six weeks.
-The idea of functional programming was somewhat cool, but it was too novel a perspective for me to be sufficiently comprehended in that short of a time, and I really disliked the heavy focus on how this specific language works.
-I think they changed it to be 12 weeks in summer 2021.

 - **(Summer 1) 36-225 Introduction to Probability Theory**
   - Fairly easy with a chill workload, quite some useful knowledge and practice of basic probability theory, random variables and distribution functions, etc.